How to play support LoL - the ultimate guide to carry your carries

 Which support in League of Legends should I main

-The lower you are, the more simple champion is recommended.
+The lower you are, the more simple the champion is recommended.
 Something with not a lot of skill shots, few hard mechanics, something that does not require 500k mastery points to do stuff.
 Something that is relatively easy to play and rather common, so that you don’t need to explain the whole idea to your teammates (‘OMG, Malzahar support?
 You trolling!
 I go afk’).
 The lower you are, the less game knowledge people have, so don’t count on that.
 Some of them still think that only support is able to put a ward.

 ‘Which Summoner Spells should I pick as support?’

-Heal - gives the caster and the closest or the most wounded ally 90 - 345 (based on level) health along with 35% bonus movement speed for one second.
+Heal - gives the caster and the closest or the most wounded ally 90 - 345 (based on level) health along with a 35% bonus movement speed for one second.

 You can go for heal when playing defensive champion or with Guardian keystone (Resolve tree), where you can amplify total healing with Revitalize rune.
 Good spell when your ADC goes for teleport, but don't ever take it on damage supports.